m1sha/holst/src/demo/getpalette/README.md

 # Get Palette Demo

-This demo demonstrate how extract unique colors from an uploaded image and make from those colors palette
+The demo is how extract unique colors from an uploaded image and make from those colors palette

 ![viewport](../../../img/screenshots/getpalette/getpalette.png)